-At stage three, the AIHW receives the collated Australian Government and state/territory data for validation.
-When the validation process is finished, the AIHW sends an electronic summary validation report to each Australian Government and state/territory health authority (which includes all queries and identified problems with their data relating to checks specified in tables 5.3 and 5.4) for resolution and clarification.
+When the validation process is finished, the AIHW sends an electronic summary validation report to each Australian Government and state and territory health authority (which includes all queries and identified problems with their data relating to checks specified in tables 5.3 and 5.4) for resolution and clarification.

-At stage four, Australian Government and state/territory health authorities assess which of the changes specified in the summary validation report need to be made to the data and then make those changes.
-Details of the changes made are to be added to the appropriate section of the summary validation report and the report returned electronically to AIHW together with a revised data file and revised frequency tables for final checking.
+At stage four, Australian Government and state and territory health authorities assess which of the changes specified in the summary validation report need to be made to the data, and then make those changes.
+Details of the changes made are to be added to the appropriate section of the summary validation report and the report returned electronically to AIHW together with a revised data file.
+Frequency tables are provided by jurisdictions for checking once all other data issues are resolved.

 AIHW checks that the changes have been made and the revised frequency tables are correct.
-Australian Government and state/territory health authorities can then approve their final data set (i.e. send an email to AIHW authorising the loading of their data to the national database).
+Australian Government and state and territory health authorities can then approve their final data set (that is, send an email to AIHW authorising the loading of their data to the national database).
 The jurisdiction's data are then loaded to the national database where all data are stored by the AIHW ready for analysis and reporting.